PatzEdi/FinderZ/README.md

 - Consists of five classes: GatherInfo, fileOperands, Synchronize, Backup, and callBash.
 - Advanced file operations, already built for you (including many options to choose from!)
 - Supports regex operations for some functions, as well as specific filters and multiple other choices to choose from.
 Options such as exact search or something even just containing a keyword, or even having the option to choose to search recursively, are all included.
-- Includes full-featured, reliable synchronization and backup classes.
+- Includes full-featured, reliable synchronization and backup classes (beta).
+Both include optional and detailed logging.
 - Full set of info gathering tools under the GatherInfo class.
 - Full-featured documentation to guide you through each function in detail.
 - In case of functionality restrictions, callBash is a function that calls a bash script in order to expand functionality at its peak.